openpreserve/scape-toolwrapper/README.md

-# SCAPE Toolwrapper
+# Toolwrapper

-The SCAPE Toolwrapper, from now on referred simply as Toolwrapper, is a Java tool developed in the SCAPE Project to simplify the execution of the following tasks:
+The Toolwrapper (previously known as SCAPE Toolwrapper) is a Java tool developed in the SCAPE Project to simplify the execution of the following tasks:

 1. **Tool description** (through the toolspec & optionally with the componentspec);
 2. **Tool invocation** (simplified) through command-line wrapping;